-– Sir Harold Evans, author of The American Century
+Sir Harold Evans, author of The American Century

-‘[A] well-researched, well-written and thought-provoking book’ – Wall Street Journal
+‘A well-researched, well-written and thought-provoking book.’

 ‘Countless new books and articles are analysing the origins of the War and the military convulsions that followed.
 David Owen makes a powerful contribution in his new book’

 Within weeks of taking office in December 1905, Foreign Minister Edward Grey agreed to enter detailed talks with his French counterparts about sending a British Expeditionary Force to France in the event of a German attack.
-Neither the Cabinet nor Parliament was told.
-Indeed, Grey only informed Asquith in 1911, three years after he became Prime Minister, but which time the ‘hidden perspective’ of the Foreign Office, whose attitude was described by German Ambassador Metternich as ‘more French than French’, was firmly established, and Britain all but obliged to stand by their side in the event of a war with Germany.
+Neither Cabinet nor Parliament was told.
+Indeed, Grey only informed Asquith in 1911, three years after he became Prime Minister, by which time the ‘hidden perspective’ of the Foreign Office, whose attitude was described by the German ambassador to Metternich as ‘more French than the French,’ was firmly established, and Britain all but obliged to stand by their side in the event of a war with Germany.